Strike action is taking place in June. We'll contact you directly if you or your child's appointment is affected.

 Middle ear implant (MEI)

-• inability to wear conventional hearing aids due to medical reasons (eg chronic otitis media, psoriasis, congenital malformations of ear canal/pinna, allergies, exostoses, furunculosis, etc)
+• Inability to wear conventional hearing aids due to medical reasons (for example, chronic otitis media, psoriasis, congenital malformations of ear canal or pinna, allergies, exostoses or furunculosis)

 Bone conduction implants (BCI)

-• inability to wear conventional hearing aids (eg chronic otitis media or otitis externa, congenital malformations, otosclerosis, recurrent ear infections due to hearing aid usage)
+• Inability to wear conventional hearing aids (for example, chronic otitis media or otitis externa, congenital malformations, otosclerosis, recurrent ear infections due to hearing aid usage)

-• unilateral profound SNHL, with normal BC thresholds in the better hearing ear.
+• Unilateral profound stable sensorineural hearing loss (SNHL), with normal BC thresholds in the better hearing ear

 Referral contacts